Open-AISP¶

 -> clean linear RGB

 raw-sim is responsible for physically motivated degradation.
-JDD is responsible for burst restoration from noisy RAW to linear RGB.
+JDD restores noisy RAW bursts to linear RGB.
+HDR currently keeps the traditional static pipeline simple so AITM can be brought up next.

 Languages¶